postmanlabs/labs-docs/src/pages/docs/postman/collaboration/audit-logs.md

 * When users received an invitation to a team.
 * Which user performed a specific action.

 Audit logs currently include events for team management, billing, and security.
-In the future, we'll enable events for publishing documentation, creating API keys, and creating monitors.
+In the future, logs will indicate events for publishing documentation, creating API keys, and creating monitors.

 ## Using audit logs